schibsted/spid-tech-docs/resources/articles/logout-flows.md

 These types of applications should use the [logout endpoint](/endpoints/GET/logout/).

 Applications that use the redirect login flow should use the redirect logout flow in order to actively logout the current user session.
-If your application also uses the Javascript SDK, it is optional to use the logout functionality in the SDK in order to make the logout experience smoother by not requiring the user agent to perform redirects.
+If your application also uses the JavaScript SDK, it is optional to use the logout functionality in the SDK in order to make the logout experience smoother by not requiring the user agent to perform redirects.

 Providing the logged in user's oauth token to logout is recommended, but not required, as your application may want to